 Learn more about environmental conservation and preservation of cultural heritage for tourism development in the Nyakinama, area of the Northern province of Rwanda.
 The perception of human societies of their environment is largely driven by our unique culture and cultural practices.

 The event recognizes the connection between the health of people, animals, and the environment, explores our shared biodiversity and how all living things are interconnected through arts that talk for animals that cannot speak for themselves.

 We offer a diverse range of services at Red Rocks Rwanda, catering to visitors of all ages, tastes and abilities.
-Along with our sister tour company, Amahoro Tours, we provide various expedition and exploration packages that focus on indigenous wildlife and aspects of Rwandese, Ugandan and Congolese culture.
-We also offer domestic tours of Rwanda, one-day tours, romantic getaways, nature walks, bonfire nights, and team building activities.
+We provide various expedition and exploration packages that focus on indigenous wildlife and aspects of Rwandese, Ugandan, and Congolese culture.
+We also offer domestic tours of Rwanda, one-day tours, romantic getaways, nature walks, bonfire nights, and team-building activities.